 Australia also works with the ILO on technical cooperation programmes that support the application of the Decent Work Agenda and the achievement of the Millennium Development Goals in the Asia-Pacific region.
-This cooperation takes place through the Australian Government – ILO Partnership Agreement 2010 - 2015 as well as through individual cooperation agreements negotiated with local representatives from the Australian Agency for International Development (AusAID).
+This cooperation takes place through the Australian Government – ILO Partnership Agreement 2010 - 2015 as well as through individual cooperation agreements negotiated with local representatives from the Department of Foreign Affairs and Trade – Australian Aid (AusAID).
 Australia is committed to delivering an effective aid program and is increasing its engagement with multilateral partners.
 AusAID is working towards increasing official development assistance contributions will increase to 0.5 per cent of GNI – effectively doubling – by 2015-2016.

 Partners for Decent Work in Asia and the Pacific

 The five-year Partnership Agreement between the ILO and the Australian Government promotes sustainable employment and decent work in the Asia-Pacific region.
 We are presently working together with ILO constituents in 13 countries of Asia and the Pacific.
 The agreement provides for AUD$ 15 million in funding for 2010-12 to support initiatives in the following five areas:

 - Labour governance and migration in the Pacific;

 - Youth Employment Promotion Programme (Timor-Leste); and